 Like you, I will be very interested in what the last several months of review uncovers in Arizona.
 I haven’t seen the report, but I have an idea of what it will contain.
 It will be a long and very detailed report.
 Yet, as important as those details will be, I want to take a step back and reflect a moment on what we all already know about cheating in the 2020 presidential election.

 There are now two camps in American politics; those that are committed to honoring the will of the voters in an election, and those that are only committed to honoring the will of the voters when it agrees with theirs.
-In other words, elections and ballots do need to be honored, but only when the voters “get it right”.
+In other words, elections and ballots only need to be honored when the voters “get it right”.
 When the voters don’t get it right, the case should go to the Supreme Court, as when Democrats sued over the vote totals in Florida during the 2000 election (see Bush v.
 Gore).
 But when the voters “get it right”, the vote total is sacrosanct, and anyone filing a lawsuit is engaging in sedition.

-Is there some other way to explain how members of Congress objecting to the counting of Electoral College votes in the 2000, 2004 and 2016 presidential elections is said to be an example of the democratic process in action, but members of Congress objecting to the counting of Electoral College votes in the 2020 presidential election is sedition for which elected officials should be removed from office?
+Is there some other way to explain how members of Congress objecting to the counting of Electoral College votes in the 2000, 2004 and 2016 presidential elections is said to be an example of the democratic process in action, but members of Congress objecting to the counting of Electoral College votes in the 2020 presidential election is sedition, for which elected officials should be removed from office?

 Some Americans are committed to honoring the results of fair elections.
 Some aren’t.
 And some in the latter camp are currently leading our government; my senator, Lisa Murkowski, among them.